-- --build some\package will build only "some\package". - --build missing will build only the missing requires. - --build will build all requirements from sources. - --build outdated will try to build from code if the binary is not built with the current recipe or when missing binary package.
+- --build some\package will build only "some\package". - --build missing will build only the missing requires. - --build will build all requirements from sources. - --build outdated will try to build from code if the binary is not built with the current recipe or when missing binary package. - --build pattern\ will build only the packages with the reference starting with "pattern".

-With the build\policy attribute the package creator can change the default conan's build behavior.
+With the build\policy attribute the package creator can change the default Conan's build behavior.
 The allowed build\policy values are:

-- missing: If no binary package is found, conan will build it without the need of invoke conan install with --build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.
+- missing: If no binary package is found, Conan will build it without the need to invoke Conan install with --build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.